Nefsen402/destam-dom/doc.md

 `
 ```

-In this case, the array reconciler will notice that the references are the same, as the references are now just simple strings and prenent unnecessary DOM manipulations.
+In this case, the array reconciler will notice that the references are the same, as the references are now just simple strings and prevent unnecessary DOM manipulations.

 ```js
 const names = Observer.mutable([